amirjafari1992/energia.ee/README.md

 $ cd energia.ee
 $ npm install
 ```
-3. If you had any error please remove package-lock.json and run "npm i" again:
+> If you had any error please remove package-lock.json and run `npm i` again:

 4. Running the API:
 ```